ProjectPythia/pythia-foundations/foundations/how-to-run-python.md

 ### Jupyter Session

-Jupyter Notebooks are very popular among data scientists.
-It is a free, open-source, interactive tool that allows you to run Python code in "cells."
+We highly encourage the use of Jupyter notebooks; a free, open-source, interactive tool that allows you to run Python code in "cells."
 This means that your workflow can alternate between code, output, and even Markdown-formatted explanatory sections that create an easy to follow analysis from start to finish.
 Jupyter notebooks are a great option for presentations or learning tools.
-For these reasons the lessons in this book will be taught via Jupyter notebooks.
+For these reasons Jupyter is very popular among scientists.We highly recommend the use of Jupyter notebooks, and the majority of lessons in this book will be taught via Jupyter notebooks.

 ### Other IDEs